MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 ## Get the sample app

+You can fork and clone the sample code to your developer environment.
+You can also download the code repo to your local machine without forking.
+However, you won't be able to set up CI/CD discussed later in the tutorial.

+To fork and clone do the following:

 **Step 1.** Go to the repository of the sample app ([Django][1] or [Flask][2]) and select **Fork**.

 Follow the steps to fork the directory to your GitHub account.
-You can also download the code repo to your local machine without forking.
-However, you won't be able to set up CI/CD discussed later in the tutorial.

 **Step 2.** Use the [git clone][21] command to clone the forked repo into the *python-code-to-cloud* folder: